bjin/mpv-prescalers/README.md

    for `chroma-center` shader.
 4. `cscale` will still be used to correct minor offset.
 An EWA scaler like `haasnsoft` is recommended for the `cscale` setting.

-# Known Issue

-* Some setup (macOS with AMD driver, or Mesa with old Intel card) are known to have buggy `textureGatherOffset` implementation, which might break `nnedi3` shaders.

 # About RAVU